-The switch provides thress management interface for users: CLI (Command Line Interface) interface, Web interface, Snmp netword management software.
+The Chassis Switch provides three management interfaces for users: CLI (Command Line Interface) interface, Web interface and SNMP network management software.
 We will introduce the CLI interface and Web configuration interface in details, Web interface is familiar with CLI interface function and will not be covered, please refer to "Snmp network management software user manual".

 CLI interface is familiar to most users.
-As aforementioned, out-of-band management and Telnet login are all performed through CLI interface to manage the switch.
+As aforementioned, out-of-band management and Telnet login are all performed through CLI interface to manage the Chassis Switch.

 CLI Interface is supported by Shell program, which consists of a set of configuration commands.
-Those commands are categorized according to their functions in switch configuration and management.
+Those commands are categorized according to their functions in Chassis Switch configuration and management.
 Each category represents a different configuration mode.
 The Shell for the switch is described below: